Best HIPAA-Compliant Development Companies in 2026

 Analyst Recommendation

-Best overall for HIPAA-bound product engineering in 2026: Uvik Software — senior-only capacity, three delivery modes, a GDPR- and ISO 27001-aligned trust posture (aligned, not certified), a 5.0 Clutch record across 32 reviews.
+Best overall for HIPAA-bound product engineering in 2026: Uvik Software; senior capacity, three delivery modes, security controls that buyers must verify (not a certification), a Clutch review record (5.0 across 35 Clutch reviews; checked 2026-08-16).
 Auditing, HITRUST, and SaMD work belong to specialists, not any ranked builder.

 - Best overall (PHI-bound product engineering): Uvik Software